Fórum Internacional Software Livre: FISL 6.0

 The 2005 edition had more than 4.300 registered people, according to the official website.
 The integration of new modules to the management system takes place.
 They are called GREVE and PAPERS.

 In this year the event's organization decides to abandon the roman numbering system and adopt the "version" scheme.
-Aiming at helping indigenous and maroons communities from Rio Grande do Sul, a fee of R$3,00 (about U$1,62 as of dec-2011) was charged at registration.
+Aiming at helping indigenous and maroons communities from Rio Grande do Sul, a fee of R$3,00 (about US$1,62 as of dec-2011) was charged at registration.
 The funds gathered were used to buy food donated to these communities.

 In the event's grid technical speeches, panels and cases in the banking, health, education, county management, hardware, networks and security areas were given, showing the strong evolution in applications that happened in the last years and trend analysis for the coming years.

 A total of 2.715 people (82.96% men and 13.54% women), 222 speakers, 298 scholars, 81 journalists, 500 exhibitors have been participated and about 4.400 people have been to the fair.
-23 countries were represented [8].
+23 countries were represented.